3 min read

 What equipment will it have?

-The New STB Makerspace will focus on mechanical design and manufacture, with some capability for mechatronics.
+The New STB Maker Space will focus on mechanical design and manufacture, with some capability for mechatronics.
 An initial set of equipment will include 3D printers, laser cutters, pillar drills, routers, band saws, glue guns, sewing machines (for composite materials), hand tools, and a soldering station.

-One thing I am especially excited for, is the redeveloped Stephenson Building at the heart of the Newcastle University campus.
-The new site will include student-centred spaces such as the new Makerspace which will be incredibly useful for studying and group work due to the large open spaces.
-Not only this, but this space promotes creativity which will be beneficial for not only engineering but many other disciplines.
+"The site will include student-centred spaces such as the new Maker Space which will be incredibly useful for studying and group work due to the large open spaces.
+This space will promote creativity which will be beneficial for not only engineering but many other disciplines."

-Civil and Structural Engineering Student – 2nd year
+May, Civil and Structural Engineering, 2nd year

-The Makerspace will not remain static, either.
+The Maker Space will not remain static, either.
 It’ll continue to evolve over time to meet the needs of students and collaborators.
 It’ll be a living space for the engineers of the future to grow.

 66153